loneboarder/p5.experience.js/README.md

 ## The core concept of p5.experience.js
 p5.experience.js introduces with the uxElement a new concept to p5:

-It is now possible to create event-listeners to p5-sketches.
+It is now possible to add event-listeners to p5-shapes.

 At the moment there are **5** possible shapes:
 * Rectangle